jsvitak/jbpm-6-examples/rewards-jsf/README.md

  - cd jboss-eap-6.1/bin
  - ./standalone.sh
 - Build and deploy the example application:
- - cd jbpm-6-examples/rewards-basic
+ - cd jbpm-6-examples/rewards-jsf
  - mvn clean package
  - mvn jboss-as:deploy
-- Visit http://localhost:8080/rewards-basic/ with a web browser
+- Visit http://localhost:8080/rewards-jsf/ with a web browser
  - [Start Reward Process] is to start a new process
- - [John's Task] is to list John's tasks and approve them
+ - [John's Task] is to list John's tasks and later approve them
- - [Mary's Task] is to list Mary's tasks and approve them
+ - [Mary's Task] is to list Mary's tasks and later approve them